cineonizer/memory-card/README.md

 ## Goal

-Construct a CV application in React framework, in lieu of plain JavaScript, that will generate a résumé from the user provided details and descriptions.
+Develop an application in React framework, in lieu of plain JavaScript, that will display multiple images of Pixar characters that will be shuffled every-time each one is clicked.

 ## Built With